adobe/aepsdk-optimize-ios/docs/tutorials/mobile-app/optimize-tutorial-app.md

 Follow the steps below to enable the SDK implementation code:

 1. In Xcode, expand `OptimizeTutorialStarterApp` project.
 You will see all the `.swift` source files in `OptimizeTutorialStarterApp` folder.
 Select `AppDelegate.swift` file and provide your `DATA_COLLECTION_ENVIRONMENT_FILE_ID` value.
-For more details, see [Getting the mobile property ID guide](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/setup/create-tag-property?id=getting-the-mobile-property-id-).
+For more details, see [Getting the Environment File ID guide](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/setup/create-tag-property?id=getting-the-environment-file-id).

 | ![AppDelegate - Configure Data Collection Environment File ID](../../assets/mobile-app-appdelegate.png?raw=true) |
 | :---: |